Lakshya123-cyber/ASCII-Snake-Game/README.md

 # ASCII-Snake-Game
-A simple snake game which runs on terminal / command prompt
+A simple snake game which runs on only windows command prompt